-The aminogram is a key tool in the assessment of protein quality.
-Whether in the fields of human nutrition, animal health or the nutraceutical , it plays a central role in the analysis and optimization of amino acid .
-This article explores in depth the importance of the aminogram, its practical applications, and the methods used for its production in the laboratory.
+The amino acid profile is a key tool in assessing protein quality.
+Whether in human nutrition, animal health, or the nutraceutical , it plays a central role in analyzing and optimizing amino acid .
+This article explores in depth the importance of the amino acid profile, its practical applications, and the methods used to perform it in the laboratory.

 1. What is an aminogram?